How To Make Website For Free: The Ultimate Guide

 Today’s technology allows regular people to build their site with very little or no programming knowledge at all.
 In this article, I will show you how to create a professional website with minimal costs, just like this attorney website.

 Step 1: Choose a Domain Name

 Every successful website starts with a good domain name.
 Your domain name is your website address that begins with http://www.
 Choosing a domain name is a major step, so choose your domain name carefully.

 Here is my opinion when choosing a domain name:

 Your domain name has to be short: Domains with short characters are better than domains with long characters.
-The reason is that it’s easier to remember for people.
+The reason is that it’s easier to remember.
 You don’t want people to misspell your domain name when they try to come back to your site.

 Short domain names are also brandable.
 If you’re running a business you want to have the right brand name for your product and service.

-Also if possible, always choose .com domain names or if you’re a non profit organization you want to use .org domain names.
-Stay away from .info and even .net.
+Also if possible, always choose a .com domain name or if you’re a non profit organization go with a .org domain names.
+Stay away from .info and even .net domains.
 If you’re creating a personal website it is okay to use www.yourfullname.com

 Go to Lean Domain Search and put in a single keyword that best describes your website in the search bar and look for a short domain that you like.